 Will you write for me?

 Maybe!
-Feel free to contact me and let me know what you’re thinking.
+Contact me and let me know what you’re thinking.
 One note: As a journalist, I focus on reported longform stories, news features, op-eds, criticism, reviews, and essays.
-Because of both my inclinations and because I can’t have a conflict of interest in my reporting, I don’t do writing for corporations, foundations, nonprofits, public relations firms, advocacy groups, or other private organizations — even the ones I love!
+Because of both my inclinations and because I can’t have a conflict of interest in my reporting, I don’t write for corporations, foundations, nonprofits, public relations firms, advocacy groups, or other private organizations — even ones I love!
 I also don’t do ghostwriting.
 I do, however, teach occasional writing workshops that you might be interested in.